-Generally speaking, earthquake insurance covers damages to the home or its contents caused by an earthquake.
-For example, walls, appliances, and to read the policy thoroughly.
-For example, when an earthquake causes a flood (whether a tidal wave, tsunami, or otherwise), the damage caused by the flood may not be covered.
+Generally speaking, earthquake insurance covers damages to the home or its contents caused by an to read the policy thoroughly.
+For example, when an earthquake causes a flood, tidal wave, tsunami, or otherwise, the damage caused by the flood may not be covered.